 You’ve bookmarked your dream kitchen and bathroom online and saved enough money to turn your renovation plans into reality.
-Now how do you go about it while keeping your sanity and finances intact?
+Now how do you go about it while keeping your finances intact?
 Start by avoiding these classic renovation mistakes:

 Mistake 1: Not checking references